Have questions? We're here.

 Day 1: Baltra Airport | Fausto Llerena Breeding Centre | Embark

-Upon arrival at Baltra airport, you will pass through an airport inspection point to insure that no foreign plants or animals are introduced to the islands, as well as to pay the park entrance fee of $100 (unless it has been prepaid).
+Upon arrival at Baltra airport, pass through an airport inspection point to ensure that no foreign plants or animals are introduced to the islands, and pay the park entrance fee of $100 (unless it has been prepaid).
 A guide will meet you, help you collect your luggage, and escort you on a short bus ride to the harbor.

 Activities: Hiking